michaellihs/golab/doc/golab_group_delete.md

 ### Options

 ```
   -h, --help        help for delete
-  -i, --id int   (required) id of group to be deleted
+      --id string   (required) The ID or URL encoded path of a user group
 ```

 ### Options inherited from parent commands